typst/typst/docs/src/reference/types.md

 Fails with an error if the key is not part of the dictionary.

 - index: integer (positional, required)
-  The index at which to retrieve the element.
+  The index at which to retrieve the item.
 - returns: any

 ### insert()